 - Ensure that the outlet pipes are joined and extend at least 20 feet away from your home’s perimeter.

 - Occasionally, put water in the sump pit and check if the pump starts.
 If water doesn’t activate the pump, there could be a problem.

 - Get a battery backup, as most storms instigate blackouts.

 - Keep the vent hole on the discharge line clear.

 - Make sure the sump basin is covered by a secure lid.

 Why You Should Take Care of the Sump Pump

 A functional sump pump prevents flooding and water damage, which is common in many flooded homes.
 Servicing your sump pump also prevents simple cleanups/repairs from turning into expansive replacements.
 By maintaining your pump, you also prevent wetness, a leading cause of basement mold.
 In the event of a flood, a sump pump can reduce the risk of your claim being rejected, as it proves you took the right steps to mitigate flooding risks.
 So, it really pays to install a basement sump pump and keep it in good shape.

 Do you suspect your sump pump is defective?
 Not sure what ails it?
-Request a free sump pump inspection and repair quote in Toledo, OH, and find out what’s wrong.
+Request a free sump pump inspection and repair quote in Cleveland, OH, and find out what’s wrong.
 We also encourage you to register for an annual maintenance plan.